brencoder/study-aws-saa-c03/ch02_compute/ch02_compute.md

 * Three years

 A Reserved Instance can apply to:
-* An Availability Zone, in which case you have a Zonal Reserved Instance.
+* An Availability Zone, in which case you have a Zonal Reserved Instance containing a capacity reservation.
 * A Region, in which case you have a Regional Reserved Instance.

 When the term of a Reserved Instance expires, you continue using its EC2 instance at on-demand rates until you terminate the instances or purchase new Reserved Instances that match the instance attributes.